rm-hull/turmites/README.md

 * _c_: the new internal state of the turmite

-For example, the fibonacci turmite, has rule definition _181181121010_ has two states and two colors, and is split into four triples (1,8,1), (1,8,1), (1,2,1) and (0,1,0).
-The (1,8,1) triple therefore states that the colour should change to 1, turn left (8) and adopt state 1 before moving forwards.
+For example, the fibonacci turmite, has rule definition _181181121010_ has two states and two colors, and is split into four triples {1,8,1}, {1,8,1}, {1,2,1} and {0,1,0}.
+The particulat triple is selected based on the current state and the current color.
+The {1,8,1} triple therefore states that the colour should change to 1, turn left (8) and adopt state 1 before moving forwards.

 The direction to turn is specified by: